-If you would like to see more completion picture of this project or interested in ordering one please check out my custom furniture website “Walnut Vanity with Live Edge Backsplash and Inlays” where you will find all the details.
+If you would like to see more completed pictures of this project or are interested in ordering one, please check out my custom furniture website, “Walnut Vanity with Live Edge Backsplash and Inlays,” where you will find all the details.

-I first started out milling and gluing up the wood for top of the floating vanity.
-I arrange the boards so the board that had the bark inclusion in it would be at the top left corner.
+I first started out milling and gluing up the wood for the top of the floating vanity.
+I arranged the boards so the board that had the bark inclusion in it would be at the top left corner.
 As luck would have it, the slab I picked out has a similar bark inclusion on the left side.
-I am thinking that this will be a nice subtle detail, where it will look like the vanity board was cut from the same slab somewhere along the line.
+I think this will be a nice subtle detail where it will look like the vanity board was cut from the same slab somewhere along the line.

-I used a bunch of dominoes to help align the miter and add strength to the long mitered joint along the apron.
+I used a bunch of dominoes to help align the miter and add strength to the long-mitered joint along the apron.
 I used West Systems Epoxy to glue it all up.
-I’m sure their will be several people (because their was last time I used glue blocks) that will tell me to use blue tape instead of the glue blocks.
-However this is such a long piece, it would be pushing the blue tape to its strength limits.
+I’m sure there will be several people (because there was last time I used glue blocks) that will tell me to use blue tape instead of the glue blocks.
+However, this is such a long piece it would be pushing the blue tape to its strength limits.
 I also needed to align the compound angle on the front corner as well as on the back corner.
-To do this I needed some lateral movement to be able to shift the pieces left or right to make it all come out perfect.
+To do this, I needed some lateral movement to be able to shift the pieces left or right to make it all come out perfectly.
 The tape would not allow me to do this.
-With the glue blocks and clamps I was able to clamp it just tight enough to hold it in position while I tapped it back and forth to get it all aligned just right.
+With the glue blocks and clamps, I could clamp it just tight enough to hold it in position while I tapped it back and forth to get it all aligned just right.

-Since this vanity will be floating, to attach it I came up with a cantilevered beam system.
+Since this vanity will be floating, to attach it, I came up with a cantilevered beam system.
 It all started with installing the French cleat.
-Yes, that is a Bosh impact driver, and the only reason why I bought it was because, if Izzy Swan can abuse the crap out of them and power a walking dinosaur, it should give me years of reliable service.
+Yes, that is a Bosh impact driver.
+It should give me years of reliable service.

-Here I’m installing a the support beams.
-I made the full depth and they press against the French cleat that is bolted to the wall.
+Here I’m installing the support beams.
+I made the full depth, and they pressed against the French cleat that is bolted to the wall.
 That pressure against the cleat is surprisingly strong and holds up the counter as well as the really heavy stone onyx sink my client picked out.

-Moving on to the back splash; to flatten the walnut slab, I used the method Nick Offerman made popular.
+Moving on to the backsplash, to flatten the walnut slab, I used the method Nick Offerman made popular.
 I built two parallel runners for a router sled to ride on.
 The bit I’m using is a 1-1/2 inch DIA flat bottom fluted plunge bit.
-You don’t want to take too big of a bite with that sucker unless you are holding on really good.
+You don’t want to take too big of a bite with that sucker unless you are holding on really well.
 However, that large of a bit made quick work of flattening the slab.

-The customer specifically requested I get a slab with some cracks in it so I could add some decorative bowtie inlays in someplace that would make since.
-I drew out some sizes I thought would go well with size of cracks in the slab, and use some spray adhesive to attach them to the ebony.
+The customer specifically requested I get a slab with some cracks in it so I could add some decorative bowtie inlays in someplace that would make sense.
+I drew out some sizes I thought would go well with the size of cracks in the slab and used some spray adhesive to attach them to the ebony.
 To save on cost, I used an ebony turning block.

-I roughed the bowties out on the band saw, and use some files and chisels to refine the shape.
-To install them I used a marking knife to trace out the shape, staked it in with a chisel, and hand chopped them out.
+I roughed the bowties out on the band saw and used some files and chisels to refine the shape.
+To install them, I used a marking knife to trace out the shape, staked it in with a chisel, and hand-chopped them out.
 I glued them in place and used a hand plane to flush them up.